Thank you! Our expert will call you shortly.

 September to October:

-If you are an adventure lover and have a dream to experience the live snowfall, then September and October are the idle times to visit here for you.
+If you are an adventure lover and have a dream to experience the live snowfall, then September and October are the ideal times to visit here for you.
 During this time, this region observes the chilling cold and harsh weather.
 Daytime temperature ranges between 5 and 13 degrees Celsius, while nighttime temperature dips to sub-zero degrees and even to -10 degrees Celsius.
-So if you are planning to visit Gangotri temple in the month of September or October, then ensure packing all the woolen clothes and thermals properly.
+So if you are planning to visit the Gangotri temple in the month of September or October, then ensure packing all the woolen clothes and thermals properly.

 How to reach Gangotri Temple:

-Gangotri temple is located in the Uttarkashi district of Uttarakhand and about 287 km from the state capital, Dehradun.
+Gangotri temple is located in the Uttarkashi district of Uttarakhand and is about 287 km from the state capital, Dehradun.
 The nearest railway station and airport are both at Dehradun.
-Road is the only way to reach Gangorti Temple.
-But there is no direct convenience to reach Gangotri temple.
-So, the best option is to book a char dham yatra package with us to complete your journey comfortably or hire a personal cab that will take you to this place and will stay with you throughout the journey.
+Road is the only way to reach the Gangorti Temple.
+But there is no direct convenience to reach the Gangotri temple.
+So, the best option is to book a char dham yatra package with us to complete your journey comfortably, or hire a personal cab that will take you to this place and stay with you throughout the journey.
 If you are traveling with your family or kids, then these two are the best options for you.

 The last option is to hire a bike from Dehradun, Haridwar, or Rishikesh and drive all the way to Gangotri Temple on your own.
 This option will be budget-friendly and run as per your comfort.
 But this is mostly suitable for a regular rider or someone with prior experience of driving in hilly areas; otherwise, it could be fatal.

-Places to visit around Gangotri temple:
+Places to visit around the Gangotri temple:

 Harshil Valley